william-santini/WiSSkHy/README.md

 To facilitate collaboration, WiSSkHy includes a **"Refresh Database"** button so that users can always reload the most recent changes made by others.

 WiSSkHy is primarily designed as a **local tool**, complementing centralized server solutions.
-It allows researchers to fully leverage the power of **R, Python, MATLAB**, and other tools for data curation, analysis, and scientific research.
+It allows researchers to fully leverage the power of **R, Python**, and other tools for data curation, analysis, and scientific research.

 > [!TIP]
 > **Future development**